Things to do in Berat, Albania (Your Ultimate Guide)

 - Cabo Winery

 I highly recommend visiting Cabo.
-Its located just outside of the city.
+It’s located just outside of the city.
 They do wine tours of the winery and the grapes.
 You can also decide to do a tasting.
 You will taste several wines along with a food platter for a very good price.
-Their wine is some of the best in the country!
+Their wine is some of the best in Albania!

 - Nurellari Winery